 Site visits were conducted in April and May of 2017.
 The purpose of the site visits was to evaluate the existing facilities and their respective mechanical systems and to report any areas of concern.
 General items discussed within the report include comments regarding the natatorium, pool structure, perimeter overflow systems, pool recirculation systems, ADA accessibility, pool finishes, swimming and diving equipment, timing systems, as well as pool mechanical conditions and recommendations.
 An opinion of probable cost was completed to provide an accurate cost estimate for all repairs and recommendations.

 Additionally, a full function assessment to benchmark the facilities against the other competitive and leisure pool facilities in the Big 10 conference was completed.
 This included a comprehensive report of trends within competitive and leisure aquatics, including detailed information on the ideal natatorium design to enhance intercollegiate swimming and diving training and recruiting as well as student recreation, fitness, and leisure.
-This, along with information regarding existing Big 10 aquatic programs, gave the university a detailed report to reference when planning future of aquatics on campus.
+This, along with information regarding existing Big 10 aquatic programs, gave the university a detailed report to reference when planning the future of aquatics on campus.